OPEC+ begins meetings that may agree further output cuts - sources | Headlines

 OPEC+ begins meetings that may agree further output cuts - sources

 OPEC+, which groups the Organization of the Petroleum Exporting Countries and allies led by Russia, pumps around 40% of the world's crude, meaning its policy decisions can have a major impact on oil prices.
-Three OPEC+ sources told Reuters on Friday that cuts were being discussed among options for Sunday's session, when OPEC+ ministers gather at 2 p.m.
+Three OPEC+ sources told Reuters on Friday that cuts were being discussed among options for Sunday's session.

 OPEC and its allies began two days of meetings on Saturday that may culminate in further production cuts of as much as 1 million barrels per day, OPEC+ sources told Reuters, as the group faces flagging oil prices and a looming supply glut.
 OPEC+, which groups the Organization of the Petroleum Exporting Countries and allies led by Russia, pumps around 40% of the world's crude, meaning its policy decisions can have a major impact on oil prices.

-Three OPEC+ sources told Reuters on Friday that cuts were being discussed among options for Sunday's session, when OPEC+ ministers gather at 2 p.m.
-(1200 GMT) in Vienna.
+Three OPEC+ sources told Reuters on Friday that cuts were being discussed among options for Sunday's session.
+Two other sources said additional cuts were unlikely.
 OPEC held a separate brief meeting on Saturday but ministers made no comment on possible policy decisions afterwards.

 Western nations have accused OPEC of manipulating oil prices and undermining the global economy through high energy costs.
 The West has also accused OPEC of siding too much with Russia despite Western sanctions over Moscow's invasion of Ukraine.
 In response, OPEC insiders and watchers have said the West's money-printing over the last decade has driven inflation and forced oil-producing nations to act to maintain the value of their main export.

 Asian countries such as China and India have bought the lion's share of Russian oil exports and refused to join Western sanctions on Russia.
-SURPRISE ANNOUNCEMENT
+BASELINE TALKS

+OPEC+ ministers will start gathering from 10 a.m (0800 GMT) on Sunday in Vienna, three hours earlier than originally planned, and have a full meeting from 11 a.m. onwards.
+Two OPEC sources said the ministers could also discuss new production baselines from which each member performs cuts.

+Such talks have previously turned contentious.
+West African countries such as Nigeria or Angola have long been unable to produce in line with their targets but have opposed to lower baselines because new targets could force them to perform real cuts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)